 Uses of your information:

 The most common purposes for which we will use your information are:

 We will use your information to communicate with you and provide you with the details of properties that you have requested and to respond to any enquiries you may have.

-Where you have expressly given us consent, we may send you information about new property developments and or services which may be of interest to you.
-We will only do this where you have agreed to it and using your preferred methods of communication.
+Where you have expressly given us consent or where we are otherwise legally permitted to do so, we may send you information about new property developments and or services which may be of interest to you.

-We will do our best only to send you information about news, offers and the latest properties that could be suitable for you.
-To help with this we will ask for information about you – the more we know about the type of property you are interested in, the easier it will be for us to find the right property for you from the right Group company.
+We will endeavour only to send you information about news, offers and the latest properties that could be suitable for you.
+To help with this we will ask for information about you – the more we know about the type of property you are interested in, the easier it will be for us to find the right property for you from the relevant Berkeley company.

 We ask for your consent to receive marketing materials on behalf of The Berkeley Group plc and the companies within its Brands for simplicity’s sake, as all of our Brands build properties and there is often an overlap in the areas of the country in which they build.
 This gives you the best opportunity to find the home that is right for you.